amcdnl/angular2-demo/README.md

 ## Component Tree

+Below outlines a tree of how the components are arranged in the Angular2 component tree.

 ![component tree](http://content.screencast.com/users/amcdaniel22/folders/Snagit/media/9b704eb7-dd83-413b-88c0-605c93c26691/tree.png)

 ## File Structure

 The folder structure is aimed to encapsulate components into their own modules.
-In each component folder, it contains all the html, css, js for that.
+In each component folder, it contains all the html, css, js for that component.
 Components that are not coupled to this application are grouped into a common folder for reuse.

 ```
 /src
-  /app
+  /app -- root component
-    /header
+    /header -- header component
-    /rsvp
+    /rsvp -- rsvp component
-  /common
+  /common -- utilities and components that are reusable
-    /parallax
+    /parallax -- parallax component
-    /utils
+    /utils -- misc utilities
 ```